-- 5.5.1 Civilian aircraft are unable to land while ORPs are occupied.
-Civilian arrivals will depart from an intersection forward of the ORPs when occupied. - 5.5.2 The ORP operations are subject to the following requirements: - a. the maximum crosswind component does not exceed 20 KT; - b. the visibility is equal to or greater than 5000 m and the ceiling is equal to or greater than 1000 FT; - ATC shall ensure that aircraft crossing the runway to the Northern ORP are established in the ORP prior to the arriving aircraft reaching 5 NM from touchdown.
+- 5.5.1 A non-standard marked displaced threshold is used to accommodate civilian aircraft operations when military aircraft are occupying the ORPs. - 5.5.2 The ORP operations are subject to the following requirements: - a. the maximum crosswind component does not exceed 20 KT; - b. the visibility is equal to or greater than 5000 m and the ceiling is equal to or greater than 1000 FT; - ATC shall ensure that aircraft crossing the runway to the Northern ORP are established in the ORP prior to the arriving aircraft reaching 5 NM from touchdown.
 Vehicles crossing to the Northern ORP are subject to normal RWY separation standards; - d.
-ORP operations may be conducted by day only; and - e. an arriving aircraft shall not be cleared to land while another aircraft, vehicle or personnel is on the main RWY within the displaced THR.
+ORP operations may be conducted by day only; and - an arriving aircraft shall not be cleared to land while another aircraft, vehicle or personnel is on the main RWY within the displaced THR.